SamAllen06/lake_temp_work/test_results/updated_combinatorial_timing.md

 Date: 06/09/26

-Using the same steps as the `REPO:/test_results/outdated_combinatorial_timing.md`, new combinatorial tests were created that included all of the model constants instead of just the ones with confirmed effects on the model output.
-However, all of the timing and generation was done on a different device than previous timings and generations, resulting in differences of estimated and actual timing statistics.
+Using the same steps as the `REPO:/test_results/outdated_combinatorial_timing.md` except using the Powershell `Measure-Command{}` instead of the bash `time` command, new combinatorial tests were created that included all of the model constants instead of just the ones with confirmed effects on the model output.
+However, this timing was done on all of the model constants rather than just the ones confirmed to have an effect on model outputall of the timing and generation was done on a different device than previous timings and generations, resulting in differences of estimated and actual timing statistics.

 ## Cases per Degree of Interaction